 The Realization Nobody Will Save Us

-Given Asian Americans account for only ~5.5% of the US population, many Asian Americans realize that nobody is going to save us – not the government, not our colleagues, not the NBA, not the majority.
-Even if every single Asian American was brilliant and physically intimidating, we’d still get crushed by everybody else as a minority.
+Given Asian Americans account for only ~5.6% of the US population, many Asian Americans realize that nobody is going to save us – not the government, not our colleagues, not the NBA, not the majority.
+Even if every single Asian American was brilliant and physically intimidating, we’d still get crushed by everybody else as such a small minority.

 The only people Asian Americans can count on are our immediate family and education.
 This is why you see such a concentration of Asian minority groups in various urban settings e.g. Chinatown, Koreatown, Japantown.
 It’s a similar concept to why schools of fish swim together in the great unknown ocean.